TomaszSuchan/opentrons/README.md

 ## Protocols

 ### DNA purification with AMPure
-Protocol requires megnetic modile.
+Protocol requires magnetic module.
 The script is configured using `run_custom_protocol` function.
 For sample number equal or less than 4 single-channel pipettes are used and for more one multichannel and one single-channel pipette is used.

 Reagents for <=4 samples:
 - ethanol in 50 ml Falcon tube: well 1, slot 5